shivannis/xandr-docs-public/xandr-docs/articles/invest/create-and-activate-a-plan.md

 ---
-title : Microsoft Invest - Create and Activate a Plan description : From the Planning tab, learn to create a plan that lets you experiment with line item targeting settings, understand inventory availability and reach, and seamlessly create a line item from your completed plan. ms.date: 10/28/2023
+title: Microsoft Invest - Create and Activate a Plan
+description: From the Planning tab, learn to create a plan that lets you experiment with line item targeting settings, understand inventory availability and reach, and seamlessly create a line item from your completed plan. ms.date: 10/28/2023
 ---